Wellbeing at work: workplace audits

 To take advantage of this facility, please follow the procedure below:

-1. ensure that the membership list for the school or college is up to date.
-NEMs, Local Secretaries and Accredited Caseworkers who have completed the appropriate data protection undertakings can, upon login, review membership lists using the Union’s e-membership facility.
+- Ensure that the membership list for the school or college is up to date.
+NEMs, Local Secretaries and Accredited Caseworkers can review membership lists using the Union’s e-membership facility.
 It is essential that the list is accurate otherwise the audit report will be incomplete.

-(i) the name and address of the school or college where members are being asked to self-assess their wellbeing;
+- the name and address of the school or college where members will self-assess their wellbeing;

-(iii) the period during which members have been asked to undertake their self-assessment;
+- the period during which members will undertake their self-assessment.

-Please note that summary wellbeing reports (see example report (PDF 25 KB)) will be generated as pdf documents on the first working day of each week.
-Every effort will be made to ensure that the reports are emailed out to you by 4.30pm the following day.
+Summary wellbeing reports (see example report (PDF 66 KB)) will be generated as PDF documents on the first working day of each week, and sent via email.

 The addition of this workplace audit facility adds a powerful organising tool for Executive Members, Local Secretaries and Accredited Caseworkers seeking to address issues within specific workplaces.